ctfpilot/ctfp/README.md

 ![CTFp Challenge Networking Overview](./docs/attachments/architecture/challenge-network-architecture.svg)

 As described in the [Cluster networking](#cluster-networking) section, CTFp utilizes three main domains for different purposes.
-Challenges are accessed through the CTF domain, which is specifically designated for hosting and serving challenge instances, and are therefore not proxied through Cloudflare, rather point directly to the Hetzner Cloud Load Balancers.
+Challenges are accessed through the CTF domain, which is specifically designated for hosting and serving challenge instances, and are therefore not proxied through Cloudflare; they point directly to the Hetzner Cloud Load Balancers.

 This load balancer is set up to forward all incoming traffic to the Traefik ingress controllers deployed within the Kubernetes cluster.